 See the Coronavirus travel health and Healthcare sections in the Coronavirus page for COVID-19 health information.

 At least 8 weeks before your trip, check the latest health advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website.
 Each overseas territory page has information on vaccine recommendations, any current health risks or outbreaks, and factsheets with information on staying healthy abroad.
 Guidance is also available from NHS (Scotland) on the FitForTravel website.

 General information on travel vaccinations and a travel health checklist is available on the NHS website.
 You may then wish to contact your health adviser or pharmacy for advice on other preventive measures and managing any pre-existing medical conditions while you’re abroad.

 The legal status and regulation of some medicines prescribed or purchased in the UK can be different in overseas territories.
 If you’re travelling with prescription or over-the-counter medicine, read this guidance from NaTHNaC on best practice when travelling with medicines.
 For further information on the legal status of a specific medicine, you’ll need to contact the local territory government.

 There are three well-equipped hospitals on Grand Cayman, two in the capital George Town and one in the Eastern part of the island.
-A smaller facility, Faith Hospital, on Cayman Brac, which can cope with most routine medical and dental problems.
-Treatment is expensive and more serious cases will normally be stabilised in the Territory before being transferred to Miami.
+A smaller facility, Faith Hospital, on Cayman Brac, can cope with most routine medical and dental problems.
+Treatment is expensive and more serious cases will normally be stabilised in the Territory before being transferred to the United States of America.